Risk for Cognitive Decline in Older Women with Breast Cancer

 Purpose

-Participants will be asked to answer a series of brief questions about their general health, sources of support, activity level, and medical care, and complete activities that involve memory, language, and other mental abilities such as attention and concentration.
+Participants are asked to answer a series of brief questions about their general health, sources of support, activity level, and medical care, and complete activities that involve memory, language, and other mental abilities such as attention and concentration.
 These questionnaires and activities will need to be completed three times over a period of two years.
 Results will be compared between women with and without breast cancer.

 Who Can Join

-For more information about this study and to inquire about eligibility, please contact Loretta Morris at 646-888-0126 or Julia Fallon at 646-888-0125.
+For more information about this study and to see if you can join, please call Andrew Yang at 332-229-1239 or Katherine Medina at 332-229-1138.

 Protocol